Shutdown's shadow, Biden's speech and arguing the case: Takeaways from the House impeachment hearing

 ARGUING FOR AND AGAINST IMPEACHMENT

-Republicans called Georgetown law professor Jonathan Turley as an expert witness.
+Republicans called George Washington Law School professor Jonathan Turley as an expert witness.
 He testified in support of the 1998 impeachment proceedings against President Bill Clinton and against the first of two cases against President Donald Trump.

 Turley said he did not believe the evidence so far supported bringing articles of impeachment against Biden.
 But Turley said the threshold had been met to launch an inquiry.
 To support his position, he asserted that Biden had made “demonstrably untrue” statements about business deals and had been the focus of a “multimillion-dollar” influence-peddling effort.

-Note: This story has been corrected to reflect that Jonathan Turley is a professor at George Washington University Law School, not Georgetown Law School.